jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 137 Levies
 (1) The Governor-General may from time to time, on the recommendation of the responsible Minister, by Order in Council impose a levy payable to the Director-General for the purposes of wholly or partially funding a service provided or function performed by the department for the purposes of this Act.
-(2) Every levy order shall be deemed to be a regulation for the purposes of the Regulations (Disallowance) Act 1989.
+(2) A levy order made under this section is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (3) The fact that Part 5A provides for levies to be made to fund readiness or response activities does not prevent this section imposing a levy to which both the following apply:
   (a) it is imposed to wholly or partly fund a readiness or response activity; and (b) it is imposed on a sector that is not specified in a Gazette notice under section 100ZA.